Marenix/image-analysis/README.md

 Execute the main.py script from the root directory of the project, providing the path to your configuration file.

+Optional arguments:
+* --input_location: Path to the input folder.
+* --output_location: Path to the output folder (including the CSV file name).

 ```bash
 python main.py --config_path configs/config.json
 ```